What to Do in Paris in 7 Days

 Now, walk along the Champs Elysées, the most famous avenue in Paris, and enjoy its atmosphere and window shops, perhaps with a short detour to admire the architecture of Grand Palais and Petit Palais from outside and the iconic Alexandre III Bridge.

-To end day 2 perfectly, why not climb up to the top of Arc de Triomphe for one of the best Eiffel Tower views.
+To end day two perfectly, why not climb up to the top of the Arc de Triomphe for one of the best Eiffel Tower views?
 Commissioned in 1806 by Napoleon I to honor the Grande Armée, this triumphal arch 55m high is inspired by the arches of Roman times – Click here to buy skip-the-line tickets to the Arc de Triomphe

-7 Days in Paris, Day 3 – The Latin Quarter and Saint Germain des Prés
+7 Days in Paris Itinerary, Day 3 – The Latin Quarter and Saint Germain-des-Prés

-On day 3 of this one week in Paris itinerary you will be visiting:
+On day 3 of this itinerary Paris 7 days you will be visiting:

 - Saint-Germain-des-Près Abbey